docsforadobe/premiere-scripting-guide/1 - Introduction/extendscript-overview.rst

 Overview
 ========

-Premiere Pro provides an ExtendScript-based API, allowing for the access and manipulation of most project elements, including metadata, exporting and rendering options.
+Premiere Pro provides an ExtendScript API, allowing for the access and manipulation of most project elements, including metadata, exporting and rendering options.

-This document does not teach ExtendScript, ExtendScript Toolkit debugging, or other development techniques.
+.. note:: This document does not teach ExtendScript, ExtendScript Toolkit debugging, or other development techniques.
 It focuses on the Premiere Pro ExtendScript API and the execution context for scripts.

+While initially incomplete and intended only for internal testing, the Premiere Pro ExtendScript API has been growing steadily for many years.
+As of 12.0.1 (the current release, as of this writing), the API offers thorough access to (and, often, control over) all project elements, as well as application settings.

 .. _example-code: